-The PEAR Institute: Partnerships in Education & Resilience
+The PEAR Institute: Partnerships in Education and Resilience

 The PEAR Institute's mission is to create and foster school and afterschool settings in which all young people can be successful.
 Dedicated to "the whole child; the whole day; the whole year," PEAR continuously integrates research, theory, and practice for lasting connections between youth development, school reform, and mental health.